-Gailmard and Palfrey (2000) report experiments for the provision of excludable threshold public goods and compare the serial cost sharing mechanism with voluntary cost sharing with proportional rebates and with no rebates.
+Gailmard and Palfrey (2005) report experiments for the provision of excludable threshold public goods and compare the serial cost sharing mechanism with voluntary cost sharing with proportional rebates and with no rebates.
 They found that voluntary cost sharing with rebates outperforms serial on welfare grounds, which in turn outperforms voluntary cost sharing with no rebates.
-One possible reason for the difference between Gailmard and Palfrey's results and the two previous studies might be that Gailmard and Palfrey (2000) use an excludable threshold public goods, while Chen (forthcoming) and Razzolini et al. (1999) use multiple levels of private goods.
+One possible reason for the difference between Gailmard and Palfrey's results and the two previous studies might be that Gailmard and Palfrey (2005) use an excludable threshold public goods, while Chen (2003) and Razzolini et al. (1999) use multiple levels of private goods.
 Rapoport et al. (2001) report an experimental study of a large-scale queueing game with the FIFO queue discipline (i.e., average cost sharing mechanism).
 Their results show strong support for mixed strategy equilibrium play on the aggregate level but not on the individual level.

-This paper is a natural extension of Chen (forthcoming) and Razzolini et al. (1999).
+This paper is a natural extension of Chen (2003) and Razzolini et al. (1999).
 In this paper we design an experiment to evaluate the serial and the average cost pricing mechanism in a baseline complete information environment, and a more challenging environment with limited information.
 In our environment, there are twelve players of four different types.
 Thus, the environment is more complex than the two earlier studies.
-The goal of this paper is to assess the performance of the two mechanisms in different settings, to study how human subjects learn in these different settings, and whether and how the learning dynamics leads to convergence to stage game Nash equilibrium.
+The goal of this paper is to assess the performance of the two mechanisms in different settings, to study how human subjects learn in these different settings, whether and how the learning dynamics leads to convergence to stage game Nash equilibrium, and ultimately test the practical implementability of the fair queuing or serial mechanism.